 I dug a new flower bed on the south side of my parents home and put it in the west side of the bed.
 I didn’t like it in that spot, so I moved it to the east side.

 Coreopsis species are very variable and classifying them is complicated to explain.
 They are very closely related to the genus Bidens.
 Several Coreopsis species have been moved to other genera including Bidens.
-The Wikipedia gives great information provided by GRIN (Germplasm Resources Information Network-USDA) which divides the species into 11 sections… GEEZ!
+The Wikipedia gives great information provided by the USDA Plants Database (formerly GRIN-Germplasm Resources Information Network-USDA) which divides the species into 11 sections… GEEZ!
 Coreopsis is a very variable species.